“He was a wise man who invented beer.” — Plato

 If you filter the yeast out and pasteurize the beer, you lose most, if not all of the b-vitamins and probiotics.
 While you will keep the benefits of compounds in barley and hops with filtered and pasteurizing, you are losing out on a major source of nutrition due to the loss of the vitamins, minerals, and probiotics.

 Hops contain a flavonoid called xanthohumol that strongly suppresses CYP1A2 (suppressing is good), a liver enzyme that metabolizes various environmental procarcinogens such as heterocyclic amines (created during high heat cooking of meat or fish), nitrosamines (pesticides, cosmetics), and aflatoxin B1 (mold) that can lead to cancer when overexpressed.
 When you have heterozygous or homozygous variants in this liver enzyme as discovered through Nutrition Genome, you have to take more dietary strategies to prevent the activation of procarcinogens.
-Hops appear to be one of those strategies, while it also improves fat metabolism.
+Hops appear to be one of those strategies, while they also improve fat metabolism.
 Hops is also a potent phytoestrogen due to 8-prenylnaringenin; something that doesn’t make me get on the heavy hops bandwagon of brewing for guys.
 I prefer a smaller dose of hops and a higher use of other herbs myself.
 But for post-menopausal women, the hops may increase bone density and the prevention of hot flashes.

 One study highlighted in The Science of Healthy Drinking found the following: Two months after the hospital staff began offering an afternoon beer to the geriatric patients, the number of them who could walk on their own increased from 21 percent to 74 percent.
 Social interaction tripled, and the percentage of patients taking Thorazine, a strong tranquilizer, plunged from 75 percent to zero.
 If you want your mind blown by 400 pages of studies showing the positive benefits of moderate alcohol intake, pick up The Science of Healthy Drinking.